 A carbine (/ ˈ k ɑːr b iː n / or / ˈ k ɑːr b aɪ n /), from French carabine, is a long gun firearm but with a shorter barrel than a rifle or musket.
 Many carbines are shortened versions of full-length rifles, shooting the same ammunition, while others fire lower-powered ammunition, including types designed for pistols.

-Ruger gets back into the pistol-caliber carbine business with the introduction of the Ruger PC Carbine.
-The ins and outs of Ruger’s new PC Carbine:
+Ruger has gotten back into the pistol-caliber carbine business with the introduction of its new Ruger PC Carbine, chambered in 9mm.

 For some time I’ve championed the pistol caliber carbine (PCC) as a home and family defense tool.
 Every time I mention the things, however, I get emails and Facebook messages from the hobbyists who can’t see the forest for the trees.